 It’s not a good idea to empty out an account for the sole purpose of ensuring that the funds won’t go to creditors.
 Hiding assets from bankruptcy creditors is a fraudulent act that comes with stiff penalties, and this includes hiding the funds in a savings account.

-You should never take money out of your savings account to hide it from your creditors in bankruptcy.
-However, under certain circumstances, it may be a good idea to spend or take money out of your savings account prior to filing your case.
-Read on to learn more about when it makes sense to take money out of your savings account before bankruptcy.
+However, under certain circumstances, it might be a good idea to spend or take money out of your savings account before filing your case.
+Read on to learn more about withdrawing money from a savings account before bankruptcy.

 To learn more, see How to Protect Your Bank Accounts in Bankruptcy.